Crime Wave (1954 film)

 Crime Wave (also known as The City Is Dark) is a 1954 American film noir starring Sterling Hayden and Gene Nelson, and directed by Andre de Toth.
-It was adapted from a short story which originally appeared in The Saturday Evening Post - "Criminal Mark" by John and Ward Hawkins.
+It was adapted from a short story which originally appeared in The Saturday Evening Post – "Criminal's Mark" by John and Ward Hawkins.

 Plot

 'Doc' Penny and two of his gang have broken out of San Quentin.
 While robbing a gas station for "eatin' money," they kill a police officer.
 However, one of the gang members is badly wounded.
 A city-wide search ensues, led by hard-nosed detective Sims.
 He orders records searched to determine if there is an ex-con in the vicinity who might give them shelter.
 Meanwhile, at Steve Lacey's apartment, his phone rings in the middle of the night.
 Lacey, two years out of San Quentin, has gone straight.
 He's married now, with a good job as an aircraft mechanic.
 He answers the phone, someone asks for him, then hangs up.
-Regrettably, he regularly receives unwanted phone calls from ex-cons who pass through town, looking for a handout.
-He and his wife Ellen assume this is just another.
+He regularly receives unwanted phone calls from ex-cons who pass through town, looking for a handout, so he and his wife Ellen assume this is just another.
 Back at headquarters, Lacey's name turns up in Lieutenant Sims' search.
 Despite Lacey leading a clean life since leaving prison, Sims feels he's a likely candidate for the escapees to seek out.
 He has an underling call him.
 When the phone rings again, Steve and Ellen are sure it's just another ex-prisoner, so they ignore the call.
-But this only confirms Sims's suspicions, and he sets out to check on him personally.
+But this only confirms Sims' suspicions, and he sets out to check on him personally.

 Before Sims arrives, however, Gat Morgan, the man wounded in the gas-station hold-up, knocks at Lacey's door.
 The escapee has already summoned a disreputable, alcoholic doctor-turned-veterinarian, Otto Hessler, from prison.
 Lacey demands Morgan leave, but he is "hurt bad" and cannot move.
 Shortly after, Gat dies.
 The doctor arrives, confirms Gat's death, grabs his $100 fee from the dead man's jacket, and leaves.
 Lacey now realizes the other two escapees, Penny and Hastings, will likely arrive soon.
 He hesitates calling police, believing they won't believe he's not involved.
 Yet Ellen urges him to phone his parole officer.
 As Lacey makes the call, Sims arrives.
 He relentlessly grills Lacey, espousing his "once a crook, always a crook" dogma.
 He then takes him to jail, where he threatens him with fresh charges if he doesn't help catch Penny and Hastings.
 Knowing the repercussions of "finking," Lacey refuses to cooperate.
 He is held three days and finally released.
 When Steve returns home, Penny and Hastings turn up and impose themselves.
 Fearing for Ellen's safety, Lacey resigns himself to hiding the two men for "a couple of days."